 The details of how these requirements translate into detailed specifications may be quite distinct.
 Typical factors that are relevant are:

 - Size of the organisation.
 A one-man installer is likely to have different needs to a telecom company with 10,000 technicians.
 Training could be a major issue.

 - Complexity and accuracy required.
 Some crews may make a wide range of measurements, some may do only one type.
 Commissioning and acceptance measurements are likely to be required to be more accurate than checking & maintenance measurements.

 - IT support systems and expectations.
 For example, it may be expected that the acquired data will be held in a corporate database that can be accessed on the web or other internal networks by relevant employees.

 - Cost benefits of the measurements.
-If an link is installed for an office computer, it may be possible to just use another computer in the same office if the link should fail, however if the link is in a spacecraft, repair might cost millions!
-Some links are valued at millions of dollars per hour in revenue, so a one hour failure might be worth more than the whole t&m budget allocation.
+If a link is installed for an office computer, it may be possible to just use another computer in the same office if the link should fail, however if the link is in a spacecraft, repair might cost millions!
+Some links are valued at millions of dollars per hour in revenue, so a one-hour failure might be worth more than the whole T&M budget allocation.

 - Environmental factors.
 An appliance used in Alaska is likely to encounter different extremes to an appliance used in the Sahara, which would be different to a rain forest.
 The most faults to repair would be reasonably expected to develop during the most extreme conditions.

 - Specific customer requirements that must be met or promised availability specifications.

 - Trade-off between capital cost and productivity in the measurement process, and the amount of expected (maintenance / construction activity).